RichardChileya/RichardChileya/README.md

 ### Hi there 👋
-My name is Richard Chileya, i'm a junior developer currently enrolled at Microverse.
+### My name is Richard Chileya, i'm a junior developer
+I’m currently working on currently improving my coding skills at Microverse.
+##
-💬 You can email me on (richardchileyawk@gmail.com):
+💬 You can email me on richardchileyawk@gmail.com

 <!--
 **RichardChileya/RichardChileya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭  ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...